Is Rio de Janeiro Safe? Everything You Need to Know

 Use a Crossbody Bag or Money Belt: Pickpockets love distracted tourists.
 A crossbody bag worn in front of you is much harder to snatch.
 Use a zip tie to close the clasp/buckle and prevent snatch & grabs.

 No valuables on the sand: If you’re hitting Copacabana or Ipanema, bring only the basics: sunscreen, a towel, one card and a little cash.
-If you’re alone, consider renting a beach chair where staff can keep an eye on things.
-Or do it like a Carioca: ask someone around (I always pick solo women or families) to watch my belongings when going for a swim.
+If you’re alone, do it like a Carioca: ask someone around (I always pick solo women or families) to watch my belongings when going for a swim.
 It’s a common practice and a great way to engage with others and start a conversation.

 Stay Alert: Thieves often work in groups.
 One may try to distract you while another grabs your stuff.